TweetingCynical/readme-generator/README.md

 ![GitHub License](https://img.shields.io/badge/license-MIT-green.svg)

-## A simple command line application for generating a readme markdown file from user input facilited by the Inquirer package.
+## A simple command line application for generating a readme markdown file from user input facilited by the Inquirer package

 <!-- TABLE OF CONTENTS -->
   <details>